thalib/thalib/_posts/Finance/2016-12-24-bussiness-simple-apology.md

 excerpt: Simple apology to customer
 ---

-A simple apology from business/custommer support would have solved the issue.

 > A simple apology would have solved the issue.

-Instead customer service team [or] business owner blatantly trying to prove they are correct.
+Instead customer service team [or] business owner blatantly trying to prove they are correct, a simple apology would have solved the issue.

 A business is ther because of customers like us, If there is no customer, then no business.
 Many times we customers are willing to forgive, because no one is perfect.